SmokyBob/driveception/README.md

 Simple Blog hosted on Google Drive, with Google Apps Script backend and Articles wrote in Google Docs and published using the Publishing feature

+TODO: NEEDS to Be UPDATED with gulp build and gae deploy instructions
 ##How to Install

 ###Backend: